Where to stay in Perth First Time: Best Areas

 Perth City

-Perth CBD is the best place to stay in Perth for first-time travelers due to its prime location.
+Perth CBD is the best overall area to stay in Perth for first-time travelers due to its prime location.
 If you stay here, you will be located in the middle of action, within walking distance to the top sights, as well as many restaurants, bars, and shops.

 Located on the Swan River (Derbarl Yerrigan), 11km from Perth Airport, and 15-minute drive to the city’s famous beaches, Perth CBD has something for everyone, families, couples, and solo travelers.